dart-lang/site-www/src/_guides/language/effective-dart/style.md

 Formatting is tedious work and is particularly time-consuming during refactoring.
 Fortunately, you don't have to worry about it.
-We provide a sophisticated automated code formatter called [dartfmt][] that does do it for you.
+We provide a sophisticated automated code formatter called [dartfmt][] that does it for you.
 We have [some documentation][dartfmt docs] on the rules it applies, but the official whitespace-handling rules for Dart are *whatever dartfmt produces*.